fjw/starmap/README.md

-# starmap
+This is HTML5 / Web-GL 3D Starmap for trading help in the game Elite Dangerous.

-HTML5 / Web-GL 3D Starmap for trading help in the game Elite Dangerous
+You can see it in action here: http://eliterares.toolset.io